 Techniques to Minimize Articular Cartilage Folding

-In my department we are not only interested in the histology of bone but also in studying the articular cartilage of joints.
-When we evaluate the articular cartilage, we are looking for any surface damage that has occurred from normal wear and tear or surgical models.
+In my department we are not only interested in the histology of bone, but also in studying the articular cartilage of joints.
+When evaluating articular cartilage, look for any surface damage that has occurred from normal wear and tear or surgical models.
 After a joint has been decalcified the loss of proteoglycans in the articular cartilage causes it to fold and ripple during the staining process.
-When this occurs, it makes it impossible toperformhisto-morphometryor measurements of the cartilage.
+When this occurs, it makes it impossible to perform histomorphometry or measurements of the cartilage.
 In this article, I will explain some helpful tips to reduce or eliminate folding of the articular cartilage.

 Bone processing programs require longer processing cycles, generally 1 hour per station in automated processors.
 Larger samples such as rabbit and dog need longer programs.
-The Animal Processing Manual from the National Society for Histotechnology, Veterinary, Industry and Research Committee is a valuable reference for processing all types of tissue (3).
-We use xylene as a clearing agent as it gets water out of the bone tissue better than other clearing agents.
-We also use paraffin with higher concentrations of plastic polymers (Paraplast Plus) when processing, as it infiltrates bone tissue better.
+The Animal Processing Manual from the National Society for Histotechnology, Veterinary, Industry and Research Committee is a valuable reference for processing all types of tissue3.
+We use paraffin with higher concentrations of plastic polymers (Paraplast Plus) when processing, as it infiltrates bone tissue better.
 Tissue must be completely fixed before processing.
 A desired sample thickness is 3-4mm, or about the thickness of a penny.
 If a sample is too large and "stuffed" into a cassette, the reagents will not be able to dehydrate, clear or infiltrate the tissue.

 The same steps used in the dehydration and rehydration processes can be used while performing immunohistochemistry to avoid articular cartilage folding.